 Ingredients

-This homemade Starbucks copycat pumpkin spice syrup is completely dairy-free.
-It’s made with light brown sugar, water, canned pumpkin, and fragrant fall spices.
+This homemade Starbucks-inspired pumpkin spice syrup is dairy-free and made with simple pantry staples like brown sugar, water, canned pumpkin, and a pumpkin pie spice blend.

 How to Make This Recipe